AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 ::

-   static void FillVolfracTags( int lev, TagBoxArray & tags, int buffer,
+   static void FillVolfracTags( int lev, TagBoxArray & tags,
                                  const Vector<BoxArray> & grids,
                                  const Vector<DistributionMapping> & dmap,
                                  const EB2::Level & eb_lev, const Vector<Geometry> & geom );

 fills a :cpp:`TagBoxArray` with tags wherever the volume fraction is between 0 and 1.
-This way any cut-cells a buffered of :cpp:`buffer` many neighbors is tagged for refinement.
+This way any cut-cells a buffered of :cpp:`amr.n_error_buff` many neighbors is tagged for refinement.
 If we need finer control over the tagging, the function

 .. highlight:: c++